 Milan: Shopping, fashion, pigeons, Duomo

 We’ve been trying to get to the Dolomites for 12 years.
-It’s not a matter of not wanting to be there: We love Switzerland, Bavaria, and the Alps, with their clean mountain air and incredible chalets with views for days.
+It’s not a matter of not wanting to be there: We love the clean mountain air of the Alps and incredible chalets with views for days.
 We love the alpine flowers and the designer cows posing and munching everywhere.

 But the Dolomites were elusive.
 We’ve had multiple bicycle trips booked that have been cancelled, and for various reasons, have always ended up somewhere else.
 As our travels expanded further around the globe, Northern Italy started to slip off our radar.

-The Dolomites trace the northeastern border between Italy and Austria, running through the Italian provinces of Belluno, South Tyrol, and Trentino.
+The Dolomites trace the northeastern border between Italy and Austria, (through the Italian provinces of Belluno, South Tyrol, and Trentino).
 There’s no good way to describe the orientation of the area—the Dolomites are basically one giant ski resort, the biggest in Europe, with 12 major distinct-but-connected ski resorts.
 There are 1,200 km of ski runs, connected by a labyrinth of gondolas, chair lifts, and other ski runs that become hiking paths.